marine9007/pdp11-timemachine/README.md

 # 2.11BSD on SIMH PDP-11 Emulator

 🖥️ **Back to the sysadmin office, 1983-1987** — four years running the PDP-11, your own office with the toaster oven and coffee pot, Wednesday bagel day, and that green phosphor glow while you kept the mainframe alive.
-The Dragons had the keys to the kingdom, and now you can relive it all (minus the actual hardware maintenance) right on your Windows machine.
+The Dragons had the keys to the kingdom, and now you can relive it all (minus the actual hardware maintenance) right on your Windows or Mac machine.

-Run real Unix from 1980s on your PC!
+Run real Unix from 1980s on your PC or Mac!

 ## Setup

+### Windows

 **1. Download SIMH emulator:**
 - [SIMH Windows Binaries](https://github.com/simh/simh/releases) — grab the latest Windows release, extract next to this folder